-The 4th and final Advance game in the series (based on SMB3) can be broken if you have the e-Reader and the cards that go with the game.
-You can easily get many power ups and extra lives by swiping the same cards into the game over and over.
+The 4th and final Advance game in the series (based on SMB3) can be broken quite easily if you have the e-Reader and the cards that go with the game.
+You can get many power ups and extra lives by swiping the same cards into the game over and over.
 And yes, you can even get the Cape from Super Mario World this way.

-New Super Mario Bros. has the 'Mini Mushroom'.
-It shrinks Mario down to half his weakest form's size, and while it makes him a One-Hit-Point Wonder who can't even kill enemies without a ground pound, it makes you more floaty, gives you greater control over your movements in the air, lets you jump higher, further, faster, and makes you far harder to hit, in addition to being able to run across water.
+New Super Mario Bros. has the Mini Mushroom.
+It shrinks Mario down to half his small form's size, and while it makes him a One-Hit-Point Wonder who can't even kill enemies without a ground pound, it makes him floatier, gives you greater control over his movements in the air, lets you jump higher, further, faster, and makes you far harder to hit, in addition to being able to run across water.
 In short, it essentially trivializes all the platforming in the game; even most bosses are far easier once you get the timing of the ground pound down.note (Which is good, considering you need to beat two bosses in mini form to unlock two of the worlds.)

 The game's own playthrough videos frequently abuse the Mini Mushroom power-up's inability to Goomba Stomp enemies with the standard jumps to ride Bullet Bills across entire levels for extra lives and profit.

-The 'Mega Mushroom' can be had as a secondary item in the bonus stage houses.
+The Mega Mushroom can be held as a secondary item in the bonus stage houses.
 Use it against Bowser in the final battle, and you just have to walk over him in the easiest final boss battle ever!

 New Super Mario Bros.
-Wii gives us the 'Propeller Mushroom'.
+Wii gives us the Propeller Mushroom.
 It acts like a mega jump, it allows you to glide, and then you can fall on enemies at high speed to kill them.
 Basically, it's the power of flight all over again!
-In addition, having it guarantees getting a 1Up at the flag, unless you seriously botch it.
+In addition, having it guarantees getting a 1-up at the flag, unless you seriously botch it.

 A similar item, called the Propeller Box, appears in Super Mario 3D Land.
 In addition to guaranteeing you the golden flag (and extra life) at the end of the level, finishing the level with it will give you another extra life.
-There are also several areas (particularly 2-3) where you can chain jumps together off of flying Goombas to get even more lives.
+There are also several areas (particularly 2-3) where you can chain jumps together off flying Goombas to get even more lives.

-Not to mention that if you have either of the leaves, you can literally skip some of the boss fights by simply gliding to the button that defeats the boss.
+If you have either of the leaves, you can literally skip some of the boss fights by simply gliding to the button that defeats the boss.

-The Super Bell in ''Super Mario 3D World is already being called this.
+The Super Bell in Super Mario 3D World.
 The ability to climb up walls is immensely useful and can easily save players who accidentally fell down a bottomless pit, and a close-range attack is always a good thing to have.
 This is somewhat balanced by it having a bit of a learning curve, as it's rather easy to kill yourself by accidentally dive bombing off the stage.

 In New Super Mario Bros.
 2, the Gold Flower is this.
 Turns Mario into gold, doubles his coin haul from pretty much everything that gives out coins and can kill nearly all enemies in one hit (and hit a whole screen full at once).
 Bowser's first form?
 Down in one hit.
 Dry Bowser?
 Down in one hit.
 Multiple Reznors?
 Down in one hit.
 Sure it goes away once you beat a level with it, but you can bring them into any level in the game...

 There's also the Bonus Ring, which doubles your experience if you manage to not get hurt in battle.
-It's available as soon as Starbeans Cafe opens (You need to blend two different drinks for it).
+It's available as soon as Starbeans Cafe opens (you need to blend two different drinks for it).
 Since it's possible to avoid every enemy attack in the game, you can level up high enough to defeat the final boss by the time you're in the Beanstar Fetch Quest if you're good enough.

-Although if you get to Thwomp Volcano you can get a potentially unlimited supply of beans through the mini-game.
+In Thwomp Volcano you can get a potentially unlimited supply of beans through the mini-game.
 Despite the fact that each time you play costs 100 coins, combine that with some easy ways to get coins really quickly in that same area and, with enough grinding, you can get badges for everyone.

-Then there is the Mighty Meteor special attack; by the time you get this, you can stock up on the best healing items in the game as after completing said move successfully, an item pops out based on how strong the enemy was.
+Then there is the Mighty Meteor special attack; by the time you get this, you can stock up on the best healing items in the game, as after completing said move successfully, an item pops out based on how strong the enemy was.
 Use this move in the Airway section to get Star Candies.

 Interestingly, it also completely stops bosses using their special abilities to defend themselves or anything, so you can just use it on the Bonus Boss, then not have to worry about him ducking into the Clown Car to block your attacks.
 The final boss can't protect his weakpoint if you use this badge either.
 And you can even use it during Pi'illodium's self destruct count down to STOP THE TIMER.
 This can make the battle very, very easy at that point, since the badge can be used to do this repeatedly in a row.